 My New Sunday Basket

-When I accidentally broke my Sunday Basket, I considered buying the updated version from Organize365.
+When I accidentally broke my Sunday Basket, I considered buying the updated version, which features a fabric exterior.
 However, I decided to look around for alternatives and found the Deluxe Double Duty Caddy from thirty-one®.
+Unfortunately, this item has been discontinued, but you may still be able to find it on reseller sites like eBay.

 I love the versatility of this basket.
 The handle makes moving the Sunday Basket a breeze.
 The central part of the caddy is divided into two sections just like my original Sunday Basket, so it works well for storing the slash pockets and the papers that I add during the week.